Why are Tutoring and Dyslexia Intervention so Expensive?

 Yes, you read that correctly.

-If a tutor is charging $75 per session, and takes their business seriously enough to do all the aforementioned things, they would only be making 21 cents per hour.
+If a tutor is charging $75 per session, and takes their business seriously enough to do all the aforementioned things, they are actually only making $25 per hour.

 It is important to understand all the behind-the-scenes effort and education that goes into an effective lesson that is delivered by a qualified and certified professional.